Biodiversity

 3. Aiming to achieve No Deforestation within our supply chain, we will refrain from sourcing goods from suppliers that cause biodiversity loss or deforestation.

 4. We will promote measures to minimize negative impacts on biodiversity by reducing our environmental footprint and mitigating climate change.
-Our measures also include the preservation of ecosystems and the prevention of deforestation by minimizing food waste and paper consumption.

-5. We will raise awareness of biodiversity conservation and encourage employee participation in biodiversity conservation activities through education to all our officers and employees.
+6. We will raise awareness of biodiversity conservation and encourage employee participation in biodiversity conservation activities through education to all our officers and employees.

-6. In addition to group companies collaborating with business partners and suppliers to conserve biodiversity in the course of their business activities, we will actively promote initiatives in partnership with external stakeholders such as governments, local communities, and international NGOs and NPOs.
+7. In addition to group companies collaborating with business partners and suppliers to conserve biodiversity in the course of their business activities, we will actively promote initiatives in partnership with external stakeholders such as governments, local communities, and international NGOs and NPOs.

 • The Policy has been approved by the Board of Directors in July 2023.